 6- Stopping overnight at a B&B?
 Make sure it has a secure/gated car park to reduce chances of a break in.
 Bring your valuables inside and don’t leave anything visible in the car.

 7- Stopping to help stranded motorists.
 Unfortunately this is a technique that is occasionally used to target motorists all around the world, not just South Africa: posing on the side of the road as if having car trouble and then robbing the Good Samaritan.
-While we have helped people before in tiny villages where we knew the area, we are unlikely to do this on a busy tourist route between major destinations.
+While we have helped people before in tiny villages in rural areas where we knew the area, we are unlikely to do this on a busy tourist route between major destinations.
 I know it seems really lame to be afraid to help people, but a better bet is to call highway patrol and let them know (10111).

 Cape Town Safety and Johannesburg Tips